Skip to main content

 What Accounts Are Subject to RMDs?

 For the year in which you turn 73, you actually have until April 1st of the following year to take your first RMD.
-However, if you do choose to delay your first RMD to 4/1 of the next year, you will have to take your next RMD by 12/31 of that same year.
+However, if you do choose to delay your first RMD to 4/1 of the next year, you'll have to take your next RMD by 12/31 of that same year.
 After that, and each subsequent year, 12/31 is the RMD deadline.

 The Issue with RMDs